dabl/dabl/doc/index.rst

 `API Documentation <api.html>`_
 -------------------------------

-A documentation of all the dabl classes and fuctions.
+A documentation of all the dabl classes and functions.

 `Examples <auto_examples/index.html>`_
 --------------------------------------